 Beverage containers do not need to be sorted prior to taking them to a collection depot.
 Currently, 127 depots operate in South Austalia.
 To find one, please refer to the EPA's list of approved collection depots.
 All beverages covered by the CDS in South Australia must carry an appropriate refund marking.
 An example is shown below:

 There are two categories of beverage containers, A and B. Category A containers are approved to be returned for refund to any outlet where that beverage is sold; these comprise less than 1% of beverages sold.
 Category B containers are approved to be returned to collection depots for a 10-cent refund.
-Both categories have their own approved refund markings, as outlined on the EPA website.
+Both categories have their own approved refund markings.
 Beverages may also use common refund marking, which is approved refund marking for use in all Australian jurisdictions operating a container deposite scheme, namely Northern Territory, New South Wales, Queensland South Australia and the Australian Capital Territory.